WhoBrokeTheBuild/Dusk/Docs/CodeStyleGuide.md

 }
 ```

-Prefix boolean variables with a past- or current-tense verbs.
+Prefix boolean variables with past- or current-tense verbs.

 **Right**
 ```cpp